civol/HDLRuby/README.md

 end
 ```

-## Sequencer (softare-like hardware coding)
+## Sequencer (software-like hardware coding)
 <a name="sequencer"></a>

-This library provides a new sets of control statements for describing the behavior of a circuit.
+This library provides a new set of control statements for describing the behavior of a circuit.
 Behind the curtain, these constructs build a finite state machine where states are deduced from the control points within the description.

 A sequencer can be declared anywhere in a system provided it is outside a behavior using the `sequencer` keyword as follows: